 Curran continued to say that since people will vote on this, it’s necessary that we have a good answer.
 Becker’s reply was to ask Curran to repeat the question.

 Yes – Being that an in-ground pool is a permanent concrete fixture to your home, this type of swimming pool can increase the value of your home and subsequently also your property taxes as well.
-The type of swimming pool that you have, as well as its present condition, do influence the impact it has on the overall value of your property.
+The type of swimming pool that you have, as well as its present condition, does influence the impact it has on the overall value of your property.

 In-Ground Swimming Pool